BuildGraph:构建支持多平台打包的二进制引擎

 Conclusion

-This article primarily introduces the workflow of BuildGraph, optimization for build speed, and support for packaging on Android/iOS.
+This article mainly introduces the workflow of BuildGraph, optimization of build speed, and support for Android/IOS packaging.

 It is important to note that the command used at the beginning of the article: